 Students are encouraged to participate in the research culture at QMUL and in London by attending seminars and relevant research training events in the School and elsewhere in the College, at the University of London, and beyond.
 The School has hosted students from a number of countries including Spain, Brazil, and Turkey.

-Prospective Associate Students should contact the relevant Director of Graduate Studies (Professor Claire Preston for English) to discuss their suitability, copying in the School’s Research and Graduate Studies Manager.
+Prospective Associate Students should contact the Director of Graduate Studies, Professor David Duff for English to discuss their suitability, copying in the School’s Research and Graduate Studies Manager.

 The School of English and Drama (SED) at Queen Mary University of London (QMUL) invites suitably qualified postdoctoral scholars to visit us as Visiting Scholars for a period of one to six months.